zMattew/boarder/README.md

 ## Known issue
 - The api workspace deploy the database schema and has not any other function implemented.
-- There isn't a persisten cache layer
+- The cache layer it's used only from core/agent package to chat history.
+Not used by UI.
-- The component prompt is saved but agent messages aren't.
+- Need to setup instant disk write and a TTL in memory for component history